What To Eat in Portugal

 Another bacalhau favourite is Bacalhau à Brás (Cod à la Brás) which is made from shreds of salted cod, onions and fried potatoes, bound together with scrambled eggs.
 The dish is usually garnished with black olives and sprinkled with parsley.
 It is believed to have originated in Bairro Alto, one of the historic quarters of Lisbon.
 The name “à Brás’ is supposedly the name of the chef who created this dish.

 Arroz de Polvo (Octopus rice)

-One of Jonathan’s favourite dishes – possibly because he knows how just looking at the tentacles makes me queasy and so he’s safe knowing I won’t be sneakily helping myself to his food.
+One of Jonathan’s Portuguese foods – possibly because he knows how just looking at the tentacles makes me queasy and so he’s safe knowing I won’t be sneakily helping myself to his food.

 Caldeira (Fish stew)

 A traditional Portuguese stew made with fish and seafood, Caldeira de Peixe is quite similar to the French bouillabaisse.
 Our landlord’s wife made a fabulous Caldeira and many a Sunday, we enjoyed lunch with our ‘Portuguese family’.
 When we were being filmed for House Hunters International, they wanted to shoot a scene showing Jonathan’s newfound love for cooking, and you’ll see him making a Caldeira for the show.
 Secret: don’t tell anyone, but it wasn’t Jonathan than made that !!!